-The Great Bear Rainforest Agreement
+The Great Bear Rainforest Agreements

-As of February 1, 2016 The Great Bear Rainforest is officially 85% protected.
+As of February 1, 2016, The Great Bear Rainforest is officially 85% protected.
 A collection of environmental groups have been battling the upward fight for well over a decade to protect the area.
-First Nations, Government and Industry have finally come to an agreement, which entitles First Nations to be a bigger part of the decision-making for resource management of the area.
+First Nations, Government, and Industry have finally come to an agreement, which entitles First Nations to be a bigger part of the decision-making for resource management of the area.
 Once under great threat of logging, this area may be given the opportunity to continue to thrive.

 This area of incredibly diverse terrain supports more biomass than anywhere else on the planet.
-The thriving life and symbiotic relationships abound between flora and fauna and run rich within its roots.
+The thriving life and symbiotic relationships abound between flora and fauna run rich within its roots.

 Pacific salmon return en masse every year to spawn in the rivers and streams.
-The trees of the Great Bear Rainforest are so connected with the salmon, that 80% of the nitrogen found in the giant Sitka Spruce trees, which line the forest steams, comes directly from the salmon decomposing into the soil.
+The trees of the Great Bear Rainforest are so connected with the salmon, that 80% of the nitrogen found in the giant Sitka Spruce trees, which line the forest streams, comes directly from the salmon decomposing into the soil.
 Each species plays a vital role in the ecosystem and they are all enmeshed in the same web of life.

 It is important to understand the interconnectedness of this diverse area.
 As Jacque Cousteau once said, “people will protect what they love.”
 Once you have an understanding of something, you can begin to love it and ultimately want to protect it.